unepwcmc/cites-checklist/README.md

 ## Development

 We're using Ember.js with Ember Data to handle REST backend requests.
+The search & downloads functionality is implemented in Species+, this is just the front-end.

 ### Old Ember resources - relevant to the version of Ember used in the Checklist